The Sorry State of Children in Pima County

 - Every child succeeds in school.

-- Every youth graduates from high school ready for college and career.
+- Every youth graduates from high school ready for college and a career.

 - Every youth who is not in school or work reconnects to education and career pathways.